graphql/graphql-js/.github/CONTRIBUTING.md

 We use GitHub issues to track public bugs and requests.
 Please ensure your bug description is clear and has sufficient instructions to be able to reproduce the issue.
-The best way is to provide a reduced test case on jsFiddle or jsBin.
+The best way is to add a failing test to our test suite via a pull request.

 ## Pull Requests